k3karthic/ansible__ubuntu-basic/README.md

 You must add the unencrypted file paths to `.gitignore`.

-Use the following command to decrypt the files after cloning the repository,
+Use the following command to decrypt the files after cloning the repository.

 ```
 ./bin/decrypt.sh
 ```

-Use the following command after running terraform to update the encrypted files,
+Use the following command after running terraform to update the encrypted files.

 ```
 ./bin/encrypt.sh <gpg key id>